To get here:

 - If the destination printer supports XPS, XPS documents are sent as XPS data to the printer.
 Check Process PDF/XPS to force the XPS data to be processed according to the print queue’s print driver configuration.
 Please contact us if you want to have your Printix Client updated.

 - See also: How to enable processing of PDF documents.

 - Enable mobile print

-Check this to allow printing from Android and iOS devices to this print queue.
+Check this to allow printing from Android and iOS/iPadOS phones and tablets to this print queue.
 Only available if Enable mobile print is checked on the Settings page’s Mobile print tab.
-On Android devices the print queue will be available regardless of the Android device’s network connection (Wi-Fi or mobile network).
-On iOS devices on a Wi-Fi network the print queue will be broadcast as an AirPrint printer as follows:
+On Android phones and tablets the print queue will be available regardless of the Android phone’s and tablet’s network connection (Wi-Fi or mobile network).
+On iOS/iPadOS phones and tablets on a Wi-Fi network the print queue will be broadcast as an AirPrint printer as follows:

 - A print queue will be broadcast on the printer’s network, if the network has Enable mobile print checked.

 - A print queue, that has Via the cloud checked, will be broadcast on all networks that have Enable mobile print checked.